 1. Find the right data room provider

-You should evaluate the features and functionality of the VDR you’ll be choosing.
-Ensure that your provider is security-compliant.
+You should evaluate the features and functionality of the virtual data room providers.
+Ensure that your VDR provider is security-compliant.
 Avoid using the usual cloud storage so you don’t compromise on the confidentiality of your due diligence documents.
 Evaluate all the features for user control, security, intuitiveness, and document tracking, among others.